EnAccess/OpenSmartMeter/README.md

 **Step 3: calibrating impulse**

-A test bench is required to measure the % error of the meter, after this is done the design engineer can input the error gotten into the excel calculator provided in the link below. https://github.com/EnAccess/OpenSmartMeter/blob/main/Documentations/Datasheet/Energy%20setpoint%20calculator.xlsx, after the error is calculated, the design engineer write the value gotten for Lgain and Igain to the neccesary register in the SAM_UART.cpp library, then the new value of checksum1 is rewritten to the library for the meter to blink properly.
+A test bench is required to measure the % error of the meter, after this is done the design engineer can input the error gotten into the [Excel calculator](https://github.com/EnAccess/OpenSmartMeter/blob/main/Documentations/Datasheet/Energy%20setpoint%20calculator.xlsx).
+After the error is calculated, the design engineer write the value gotten for Lgain and Igain to the neccesary register in the SAM_UART.cpp library, then the new value of checksum1 is rewritten to the library for the meter to blink properly.

 ### First trial